-The following table sets forth, as of September 17, 2018, certain ownership information with respect to our Common Stock for those persons who directly or indirectly own, control or hold with the power to vote, five percent or more of our outstanding Common Stock and all officers and directors, as a group.
+The following table sets forth, as of October 4, 2018, certain ownership information with respect to our Common Stock for those persons who directly or indirectly own, control or hold with the power to vote, five percent or more of our outstanding Common Stock and all officers and directors, as a group.

-Percentage of beneficial ownership is based on 2,666,767 shares of Common Stock outstanding as of September 17, 2018.
+Percentage of beneficial ownership is based on 10,834,900 shares of Common Stock outstanding as of October 4, 2018.
 Unless otherwise indicated, we believe that each beneficial owner set forth in the table has sole voting and investment power over such shares.

 Name and Address Number of Shares Owned Percentage of class outstanding

 5% Owners

-Sequoia Holdings, LLC(1) 690,432 26%
+Sequoia Holdings, LLC(1) 1,857,578 17%

+The Regents of the University of California(2) 2,708,618 24.9%

-Interested Directors(2)
+Interested Directors(3)

 Douglas I. Ostrover 0%

 Craig W. Packer 0%

 Alan Kirshenbaum 0%

-Independent Directors(2)
+Independent Directors(3)

 Edward D'Alelio 0%

 Christopher M. Temple 0%

 Brian Finn 0%

 Eric Kaye 0%

-Executive Officers(2)
+Executive Officers(3)

 Karen Hager 0%

 Bryan Cole 0%

 Alexis Maged 0%

 All officers and directors as a group (10 persons) 0%

-Shares Outstanding as of Filing Date 2,666,767

-(1) Sequoia Holdings, LLC ("Sequoia") is a limited liability company.
-Includes 60,038 shares held by The Skoll Foundation, and 56,035 shares held by The Skoll Fund, which are under common control with Sequoia.
-After the Company's anticipated closing on September 26, 2018, the Company expects that Sequoia's percentage ownership of the Company's Common Stock will be approximately 12%.
-Sequoia's address is 250 University Avenue, Suite 300, Palo Alto, California 94610.

-(2) The address for each of the directors and officers is c/o Owl Rock Technology Finance Corp., 399 Park Avenue, 38th Floor, New York, New York 10022.
+- (1) Sequoia Holdings, LLC ("Sequoia") is a limited liability company.
+Includes 161,528 shares held by The Skoll Foundation, and 150,760 shares held by The Skoll Fund, which are under common control with Sequoia.
+Sequoia's address is 250 University Avenue, Suite 300, Palo Alto, California 94610. - (2) Includes 1,354,309 shares held by The Regents of the University of California, as Trustee for the University of California Retirement Plan and 1,354,309 shares held by The Regents of the University of California.
+The address of Regents of the University of California is 1111 Broadway, 21st Floor, Oakland, CA 94607. - (3) The address for each of the directors and officers is c/o Owl Rock Technology Finance Corp., 399 Park Avenue, 38th Floor, New York, New York 10022.

+ITEM 5.
+DIRECTORS AND EXECUTIVE OFFICERS